ileathan/leat-mine/README.md

-  --proxy           Proxy socket 5/4, for example: socks5://127.0.0.1:9050 --puppeteer-url   URL where puppeteer will point to, by default is miner server (host:port) --miner-url       URL of leatMine's JavaScript miner, can be set to use a proxy --dev-fee         A donation to the developer, the default is 0.001 (0.1%) --pool-host       A custom stratum pool host, it must be used in combination with --pool-port --pool-port       A custom stratum pool port, it must be used in combination with --pool-host --pool-pass       A custom stratum pool password, if not provided the default one is 'x'
+  --proxy           Proxy socket 5/4, for example: socks5://127.0.0.1:9050 --puppeteer-url   URL where puppeteer will point to, by default is miner server (host:port) --miner-url       URL of leatMine's JavaScript miner, can be set to use a proxy --pool-host       A custom stratum pool host, it must be used in combination with --pool-port --pool-port       A custom stratum pool port, it must be used in combination with --pool-host --pool-pass       A custom stratum pool password, if not provided the default one is 'x'